SHARE

 In the Oxlade featured song, Greed, Jinmi Abduls vocalizes about his act of infidelity where he cheated on his lover due to greed and is now begging her forgiveness.

-So in the visualizer which was produced by Naiky Toonz, we get emotion-filled scenes of first Jinmi tailing his lover all around town while apologizing.
-And then a scene with Oxlade which sees him confessing to a priest who hilariously joins him in apologizing to his wronged lover to no avail.
+So in the visualiser that Naiky Toonz produced, we get emotion-filled scenes of Jinmi tailing his lover all around town while apologising.
+And then a scene with Oxlade sees him confessing to a priest who hilariously joins him in apologising to his wronged lover, but to no avail.

 10. Thunder Fire You by Ric Hassani